Minneapolis shooting: What we know and don't know

 Story highlights

-- Info of what in the police shooting has been scarce
+- Info on what happened in the police shooting has been scarce

 - Two officers involved didn't have body cameras turned on